Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 hunting

 Prohibits using a drone to take, harass, or assist in taking fish or wildlife.
-Harassing wildlife, including disturbing nesting birds, is a violation.
+Includes using drones to locate game or disturb nesting birds.
+FWC Wildlife Management Area flights generally permitted if no wildlife harassment.

 View source